jalvesaq/abntref/README.md

 # ABNTref

+This software is no longer being developed.
+It requires the use of `bib` files, but it is much better to extract citation keys and references directly from Zotero database.
+See [zotcite](https://github.com/jalvesaq/zotcite).

-Format citations and references in a markdown document according to ABNT rules (documentation in Portuguese)
+ABNTref formats citations and references in a markdown document according to ABNT rules.
+The documentation below is in Portuguese.

 Formatação de referências bibliográficas em arquivos markdown, seguindo o sistema autor-data das normas da ABNT.